MixinNetwork/mixin/doc/mixin-kernel-node-operations.md

 - **inputs**: the single accept transaction output as the only input.

-- **outputs**: one single output with type `0xa6`, the exact accept transaction amount, script `0xfffe01`, keys and mask should be derived from the payee.
+- **outputs**: one single output with type `0xa6`, the exact accepted transaction amount, script `0xfffe01`, keys and mask should be derived from the payee.

 - **extra**: 64 bytes same as the accept transaction extra.